 - Students residing in the residence halls are required to select a meal plan.

 - The housing agreement is for the entire academic year when the university is in session.

 - The Office of Residence Life reserves the right to assign applicants to available space and, if necessary, consolidate space to provide for the maximum number of available spaces; alter any assignment at any time in the case of administrative or disciplinary action; and deny the privilege of housing to any student who has demonstrated behavior that disrupts the residential environment.

 - Exceptions to the university housing requirements must be approved in writing by Residence Life.
 Request forms can be obtained from Residence Life.
 The request will be reviewed by the associate director of residence life.
 Exceptional circumstances must be identified and documented for a request to be approved.

 - Students moving into the residence halls must follow the check-in procedures established within each hall.
 This includes registration at the front desk, completion of a personal data card and key card, and signing the room condition report.
 Contact the hall director for information.
 Any property left in a room after a student is no longer living there will be considered abandoned, and the owner will be charged for the removal of the item.

 - Students moving out of the residence halls must follow the checkout procedures established within each hall.
 This includes using the room condition report to review the condition of the room with a hall staff member before departure.
 Failure to do so may result in forfeiture of the term fees and/or additional charges.
 Contact the hall director for information.

-- Access to an assigned room is given to the student only during regular academic sessions that require her or his presence on campus.
-The student is required to vacate her or his room before the designated closing times.
+- Access to an assigned room is given to the student only during regular academic sessions that require their presence on campus.
+The student is required to vacate their room before the designated closing times.
 Students do not have access to their rooms during vacation periods when the residence halls are officially closed.

 - No commercial business or activity may be conducted in or from any residential facility.